-- The MSCI All Country World ex-USA® Index is an index considered representative of developed and emerging stock markets, excluding the US.
-The index is computed using the net return, which withholds applicable taxes for non-resident investors. - The Fund is not managed to track the performance of any particular index, including the index(es) described here, and consequently, the performance of the Fund may deviate significantly from the performance of the index(es). - A direct investment cannot be made in an index.
+- The S&P 500[®] Index is an unmanaged index considered representative of the US stock market. - The Fund is not managed to track the performance of any particular index, including the index(es) described here, and consequently, the performance of the Fund may deviate significantly from the performance of the index(es). - A direct investment cannot be made in an index.
 Unless otherwise indicated, index results include reinvested dividends, and they do not reflect sales charges.
 Performance of the peer group, if applicable, reflects fund expenses; performance of a market index does not.